vordgi/themeizer-cli/README.md

 # Themeizer CLI
-A package for automatically replacing linear colors with css variables.
+A cli tool to automatically replace published colors (as well as linear and radial gradients) in style files with a css variable

 Themeizer ecosystem helper package.